Table of Contents

 • Open-source with no vendor lock-in

 Elastic trades operational simplicity for customization power.
-If you don’t have a clear owner for search quality (not just uptime), relevance debt accumulates fast.
+If you don’t have a clear owner for search quality (not just uptime), relevance debt accumulates fast and shows up as rising zero-result rates and noisy result sets.

 4. Solr

-Most teams that succeed with Solr already have DevOps and search expertise in-house, plus a clear process for relevance tuning and release management.
-Without that, you’ll end up with “set-and-forget” relevance that drifts as your catalog structure and customer language evolve.
+Most teams that succeed with Solr already have DevOps and search expertise in-house, plus a process for relevance tuning and release management.
+Without that, you’ll end up with “set-and-forget” relevance that drifts as your catalog structure changes and customer language evolves (new attributes, new brands, seasonal terms).

 • Advanced faceting and schema control